Isotomic conjugate: Coordinates

 where a, b, c are the side lengths opposite vertices A, B, C respectively.

 Properties

 The isotomic conjugate of the centroid of triangle △ABC is the centroid itself.

-The isotomic conjugate of the symmedian point is the third Brocard point, and the isotomic conjugate of the Gergonne point is the Nagel point.
+The isotomic conjugate of the symmedian point is the third Brocard point, and the isotomic conjugate of the Gergonne point (whose Cevian triangle is the intouch triangle) is the Nagel point (whose Cevian triangle is the extouch triangle).

 Isotomic conjugates of lines are circumconics, and conversely, isotomic conjugates of circumconics are lines.
 (This property holds for isogonal conjugates as well.)